|

 Q. My knees hurts after lots of jump smash and returning drop shots?

-Peter Gade.
-Have a proper knee support.
+support.
 Do the right footwork.
 There

 are proper techniques.